Frequently Asked Questions

 The best place to get this information in detail would be the CA Job Description - but in short, CAs plan activities that help educate students outside of the classroom and build community and belonging, support students in their journey throughout Brandeis as a peer advisor and connector to resources, community standards enforcer, and paraprofessional within the Department of Community Living.
 While we do not state a hard and fast requirement of hours worked, a particularly stressful week might include 10-15 hours of work for a Community Advisor in an active hall community.

 Students who wish to serve as Community Advisors must be current Brandeis undergraduate students who have completed at minimum one full year (rising sophomores and above) and who will still be full-time undergraduate students during their tenure as CAs.
 Students must have lived in residence at Brandeis for at minimum one semester.
-Successful candidates will also be in good academic and judicial standing; students must have a minimum GPA of 3.0 during the application process and must maintain a 3.0 GPA throughout their time as a Community Advisor in order to remain eligible to retain the role.
+Successful candidates will also be in good academic and conduct standing; students must have a minimum GPA of 3.0 during the application process and must maintain a 3.0 GPA throughout their time as a Community Advisor in order to remain eligible to retain the role.
 Finally, students in the CA role may not serve in positions like the Roosevelt Fellow or Student Conduct Board role whose training conflicts with CA Training.
 Students who are interested in the Campus Center Team role or Orientation Leader role may apply for both roles- however, students MAY NOT be new in both roles concurrently.

 The application process to join the CA Program varies depending upon what entry date you are applying for and whether or not you are new to the program or are returning.
 New student staff members are hired to join us both in January and in August of each year; the January cohort is usually much smaller than the August cohort and is meant to replace outgoing CAs.
-The January process (occurring in November and December) consists first of a written application; the process for staff members entering in August adds a group interview process to the individual interview and application for successful candidates.
-Additionally, a review of each candidate’s academic and judicial status is a part of every hiring process for student staff members in DCL.
+The January process consists first of a written application; the process for staff members entering in August adds a group interview process to the individual interview and application for successful candidates.
+Additionally, a review of each candidate’s academic and conduct status is a part of every hiring process for student staff members in DCL.
 Returners can look at the Returner FAQs section for more information on their process.

-The application is multifaceted and will ask you for some demographic information (name, class year, residence halls you’ve lived in, etc.), for a copy of your most recent resume, and for the names and contact information of two references.
+The application is multifaceted and will ask you for some demographic information (name, class year, residence halls you’ve lived in, etc.), for a copy of your most recent resume, and for the names and contact information of a reference.
 The application will also include a number of short answer questions that relate to your interest in the Community Advisor role, your prior experiences, and what you would aim to do if you were selected as a Community Advisor.

 The interview processes are designed to give us a sense of you both as an individual and as someone who works in groups.
 The individual interview is usually 30 minutes and consists of questions about your skills and interests that align with the CA role as well as some behavioral interview questions that test your ability to think through a situation and make decisions.
-The group interview process typically takes two hours and is held on a weekend in February - the interview consists of three or four group activities that you will participate in on a variety of levels (in pairs, small groups, large groups and individually) that are designed to tell us how well you work with others and how you would fare in working with fellow CAs and resident
+The group interview process typically takes two hours and is held in February - the interview consists of three or four group activities that you will participate in on a variety of levels (in pairs, small groups, large groups and individually) that are designed to tell us how well you work with others and how you would fare in working with fellow CAs and resident